Nordisk Film: Nordisk Film Production

 In October 2009, Nordisk sold its TV production unit to the Banijay Group.

 Nordisk Film Distribution

 Nordisk Film Distribution handles and distributes the rights to its own productions, a number of local films as well as independent productions.
-Nordisk Film also partners with international film studios for distribution in Scandinavia.
+Nordisk Film also partners with international film studios for distribution in Scandinavia, such as Lionsgate.

 Nordisk Film Interactive

 Nordisk Film Interactive has exclusive distribution rights to Sony PlayStation products in the Nordic countries, and is thereby responsible for a substantial business area in Nordisk Film.

 Nordisk Film Cinemas

 Nordisk Film Cinemas is a cinema chain in Denmark, Sweden and Norway, screening for approximately ten million cinema guests per year.
 The company also offers two online platforms - kino.dk and filmweb.no (only available in Danish) - where the customer can watch, review and discuss current films.

 Nordisk Games

 Nordisk Games is an investor in and owner of several European game studios including, as of 2025, Avalanche Studios Group, Supermassive Games, MercurySteam, and Star Stable Entertainment.
 Former game investments included Nitro Games, Kogama, Flashbulb Games, Raw Fury and Reto-Moto.

 In May 2018, it was announced that Nordisk Games had acquired all of Avalanche Studios.

 In November 2021, it acquired the majority stake in the company of Star Stable Online.